durgaprasadreddyp9/PDF-ChatBot/README.md

-📄 PDF Chatbot with Streamlit and OpenAI
+# 📄 PDF Chatbot with Streamlit, LangChain, and OpenAI

-This is an interactive chatbot built using Streamlit, LangChain, and OpenAI, designed to let users upload a PDF file and ask questions based on its content.
+This project is an interactive, AI-powered chatbot application built with **Streamlit**, **LangChain**, and **OpenAI's GPT** models.
+It enables users to upload PDF documents and ask contextual questions, receiving intelligent and relevant answers extracted from the document content.

+---

+## 🔧 Project Overview

+The goal of this application is to simplify the way users interact with large PDF documents by leveraging advanced **natural language processing** (NLP) and **semantic search**.
+This chatbot can be particularly useful for:

+- Legal document reviews
+- Research papers
+- Technical manuals
+- Financial reports
+- Internal documentation

+---

-🔍 Features
+## 💡 Key Features
-📁 PDF Upload: Users can upload any PDF document directly through the web interface.

-🧠 Intelligent Q&A: Asks questions and receives answers based on the uploaded content using OpenAI's GPT model.

-✂️ Text Chunking: Uses LangChain's RecursiveCharacterTextSplitter to split large PDFs into manageable text chunks.

-🔎 Semantic Search: Employs FAISS to perform vector-based similarity searches, retrieving the most relevant sections of the PDF.

-💬 Chat Interface: Powered by OpenAI's gpt-3.5-turbo, delivering precise and contextual answers.

-🧰 Technologies Used
-Streamlit – Web application interface

-PyPDF2 – PDF text extraction

-LangChain – Text chunking, embeddings, and QA chain

-OpenAI API – Language model for answering questions

-FAISS – Vector storage for semantic similarity
+- **PDF Upload**: Securely upload and parse any PDF document.
+- **Text Extraction & Chunking**: Automatically extracts and segments content using LangChain’s `RecursiveCharacterTextSplitter`.
+- **Vector Embeddings**: Generates semantic embeddings via OpenAI to capture contextual meaning.
+- **Similarity Search**: Uses **FAISS** for fast, accurate retrieval of relevant text sections.
+- **Conversational Q&A**: Integrates OpenAI’s GPT (e.g., `gpt-3.5-turbo`) to generate precise answers based on extracted data.
+- **Intuitive UI**: Clean and interactive interface built with Streamlit.

+---

-🚀 How It Works
+## ⚙️ How It Works

-Upload a PDF document using the sidebar.
+1. **Upload** a PDF document through the sidebar interface.

-The text is extracted, chunked, and converted into embeddings.
+2. The file is parsed, and the text is **extracted and chunked** into smaller segments.

-When a question is asked, similar chunks are retrieved via FAISS.

-The retrieved content is passed to OpenAI for generating a contextual answer.
+3. **Embeddings** are generated for each chunk using OpenAI’s Embedding API.
+4. When a user enters a question, FAISS performs a **semantic similarity search** to find the most relevant chunks.
+5. These chunks, along with the user’s query, are passed to **OpenAI’s GPT model**, which generates a context-aware answer.